Postdoctoral Fellowship in Translational Medicine

 - To support research that can readily translate into positively impacting patients and physicians.

-“Translational medicine and therapeutics is a discipline focused on bridging experimental and computational technologies and discoveries in the research laboratory to their application in clinical practice.
-Examples of research components include activities in molecular and cellular biology, pathophysiology, systems biology, bioinformatics, modeling and simulation, and other quantitative sciences to connect basic biological concepts and entities to directly address unmet medical needs.
-The goals are to use clinical observation as the basis for hypothesis generation to further basic research and to efficiently advance the product of basic research to patients.”
+Translational medicine is a discipline focused on bridging discoveries in experimental and computational research to their application in clinical practice.
+To be successful, this requires working with clinicians to first identify critical unmet clinical needs.
+Examples of research may include molecular and cellular biology, pathophysiology, systems biology, bioinformatics, modeling and simulation, and other quantitative sciences that connect basic biological concepts to unmet medical needs.
+Clinical observation should serve as the basis for hypothesis generation to further basic research and to efficiently advance research results to improve care and management of patients.